Anshul-007/HyprLock_installer/README.md

 ./advanced_installer.sh
 ```

 You will be prompted to select a style using `fzf`.
-If you have the preview feature enabled, `chafa` will display the style preview in your terminal and this works best on `kitty` terminal.
+If you are using the preview script, `chafa` will display the style preview in your terminal and this works best on `kitty` terminal.

 `Update: All installers are packaged with cache functionality`